-This study uses a structural model (inner model) because all variables used in this study can be calculated directly and interpreted with exact numbers and standard formulas.
+This study used a structural model (inner model) because all variables can be calculated directly and interpreted with exact numbers and standard formulas.
 The following is an evaluation of the structural model using WarpPLS:

-1. Multicollinearity
+Multicollinearity

 According to Daoud (2017), the multicollinearity test aims to test whether, in the regression model, there is a correlation between independent variables.
-In a good regression model, there should be no correlation between the independent variables.
+In a good regression model, there should be no correlation between among independent variables.
 If the independent variables correlate with each other, then the variables are not orthogonal.
-Orthogonal variables are independent variables whose correlation value between independent variables is zero (0).
+Orthogonal variables are independent variables whose correlation value between the independent variables is zero (0).
 Multicollinearity in the WarpPLS software can be known through the value of the average block variance inflation factor (AVIF).
-The ideal AVIF value is less than 3.3, but can still be accepted if it is worth less than 5.
-The results of the multicollinearity test in this study can be seen in the table below:
+The ideal AVIF value is less than

+3.3, but it can still be accepted if it is worth less than 5.
+The results of the multicollinearity test in this study can be seen on Table 1.